 In well-trained subjects, evidence suggests that a positive energy balance of 500 to 1,000 kcal/day is preferable for increasing fat-free mass.
 Contrary to what some may believe, untrained subjects can benefit from a substantial energy surplus.
 This is because untrained subjects have a higher hypertrophic potential and a faster rate of growth than trained subjects do, which accommodates more energy and substrate for building new tissue.

-So, my plan is to avoid being eucaloric, of course, but to gradually increase my intake of food.
+So, my plan was to avoid being eucaloric, of course, but to gradually increase my intake of food.
+To be honest this could have been carried out better and I struggled with this much more than the training.

 My macronutrient intake

 As you may know, the body needs three macronutrients, these are protein, carbohydrates and fat (lipid).
 Each macronutrient has different relevance from a hypertrophy point of view.
-Here is a quick breakdown of what is recommended and what I’ll be eating.
+Here is a quick breakdown of what is recommended and what I tried to eat.

 Synomonius with muscle building.
 The recommended dietary allowance (RDA) for protein is 0.8 g/kg of body mass.
 However, as Brad explains in his book the protein needs of those seeking to maximize muscle size are substantially higher than those listed in the RDA guidelines.